 Email Content

-- Spam filters look for things like:
+Spam filters look for things like the following:

 - Keywords or Phrases (Free Gift, Act Now, etc.)